brooke-zhou/MovieLens-Visualization/README.md

   - movies of selected genres

 # Matrix Factorization
-- Modified code from Homework 5
-- Manually implemented biased SVD
-- Off-the-shelf implementation: Implicit
+- Modified code from Homework 5, Manually implemented biased SVD and Off-the-shelf implementation: Implicit
   - matrixFactorMethods.py
     - Miscellaneous
       - Lines 18-46 have to do with centering and projecting our U and V matrices like we’re supposed         to in the Miniproject guide.
 These contain the functions centerUV() and calculateProjection().